César Valdez (boxer)

-César Valdez Valenzuela (born December 28, 1964, in San Felipe, Nayarit, Mexico) is a Mexican professional boxer in the Welterweight division.
+César Valdez Valenzuela (born December 28, 1964, in San Felipe, Nayarit, Mexico died 20 january 2026) was a Mexican professional boxer in the Welterweight division.
 He's also the former Baja California State Welterweight and the Pacific Coast Welterweight Champion.

 Pro career

 One of César's best wins was an upset knockout over an undefeated Jose Alfredo Flores in Tijuana, Baja California, Mexico.

 WBB Light Welterweight Championship

 In September 1993, he lost his first title shot to World Boxing Board Light Welterweight champion David Kamau.

 On November 29, 1997, Valdez lost to three-time world champion, American Antonio Margarito in Orleans Hotel & Casino, Las Vegas, Nevada.